KenanHanke/rbloom/README.md

 from disk.
 However, as the built-in hash function's salt changes between invocations of Python, they only work on filters with custom hash functions.
-Note that it is your responsibility to ensure that the hash function you supply to `load` is the same as the one used by the filter you're loading!
+Note that it is your responsibility to ensure that the hash function you supply to `load` is the same as the one originally used by the filter you're loading!

 ```python
 bf = Bloom(10_000, 0.01, some_hash_func)